Grief and the Holidays

 There’s often a feeling of pain associated with the passage of time and the idea of leaving the loved ones we lost behind.
 In this video, I share The Dash Between, a concept that helps me cope with this painful feeling and notion of having to “move on” or leave our loved ones behind as we move forward with our own lives.

-When you need to hear other people’s experiences with loss:
+When you want to read or hear other people’s experiences with loss:

 Modern Loss – Essays from real people on a range of loss